Obiohagwu/obiohagwu/_posts/2026-03-04-Janky memory cache over mamba hybrid for music?.md

 ---

-## Outlook
+### Outlook

 I started this project because I thought recurrent models needed better long-range memory for music generation, and MC seemed like an elegant way to provide it.
 The results so far are... humbling.

-The 48M experiment proved the concept can work.
-The 95M experiment proved that "can work" and "will work at scale" are different statements.
-The gate staying shut, the entropy staying flat, the grad norms spiking -- these are all symptoms of an optimization problem, not a fundamental architectural flaw.
-But optimization problems are real problems, and they don't solve themselves.
+The 48M experiment proved the concept can work, like a pretty good concept level proof.
+Although I messed up with trying to scale prematurely.
+The gate staying shut, the entropy staying flat, the grad norms spiking are all symptoms of general issues in my models optimization landscape.
+So the whitepill there is it might not necessarily be anything wrong with my architecture "design".

-What I have right now is a mechanism that learned selective memory retrieval on a small model, and a larger model where that same mechanism refused to engage because of dumb mistakes on my part.
+What I have right now is a mechanism that learned selective memory retrieval on a small model, and a larger model where that same mechanism refused to engage because of mostly dumb mistakes on my part.

 ---

-*All code is available in the [mc-mamba repository](https://github.com/obiohagwu/mc-mamba).
+*All code is available in the [mc-mamba repository](https://github.com/Obiohagwu/mc-la-mamba).
 Training logs for all runs are included in `pod_runs/`.*

 *If you've dealt with similar cold-start problems when adding auxiliary mechanisms to neural networks, I'd genuinely love to hear how you solved it.
 Sometimes the difference between "doesn't work" and "works beautifully" is one initialization trick.*